 Filing, prosecuting and defending patents on all of our technologies and products in every jurisdiction is expensive.
 Competitors could reverse engineer our technologies in jurisdictions where we have not obtained patent protection to develop their own products.
 These products may compete with our products and may not be covered by any patent claims or other intellectual property rights.

 The laws of some countries do not protect intellectual property rights to the same extent as the laws of the United States and many companies have encountered significant problems in protecting and defending such rights in foreign jurisdictions.
-This lack of protection, particularly in relation to biotechnology, could make it difficult for us to stop the infringement of our patents.
+This lack of protection could make it difficult for us to stop the infringement of our patents.
 Proceedings to enforce our patent rights in foreign jurisdictions could result in substantial cost and divert the efforts and attention of key personnel from other aspects of our business.
+If we fail to obtain adequate patent protection for our proprietary technology, our ability to be commercially competitive internationally will be materially impaired.

 If we are unable to effectively protect our intellectual property, we may not be able to operate our business and third parties may be able to use and profit from our technology, both of which would impair our ability to be competitive.

 Our success will be heavily dependent on our ability to obtain and maintain meaningful patent protection for our technologies and products throughout the world.
-Patent law relating to the technology fields in which we will operate is still evolving.
-The amount of ongoing protection for our proprietary rights therefore is uncertain.
+Patent law relating to the technology fields in which we operate continues to evolve.
+The amount of protection to maintain over our proprietary rights, therefore, is uncertain.
+Further, the validity and enforceability of our patent portfolio cannot be predicated with certainty.
 We will rely on patents to protect a significant part of our intellectual property and to enhance our competitive position.
-However, our presently pending or future patent applications may be denied, and any patent previously issued to us or our subsidiaries may be challenged, invalidated, held unenforceable or circumvented.
-In 2019, we filed a Patent Term Extension ("PTE") application with the U.S. Patent and Trademark for U.S. Patent No. 9,029,140, which covers the RECELL System, as a result of patent term lost to the FDA regulatory process.
-The PTE application was approved, and the patent term of U.S. Patent No. 9,029,140, has been extended to April 9, 2024.
-Our other patents have expected expiration dates ranging from 2032 to 2033, while our pending patent applications, if granted, would have expiration dates ranging from 2032 to 2042.
+However, our presently pending or future patent applications may be denied, and any patent previously issued to us may be challenged, invalidated, held unenforceable or circumvented.
+Our patents have expected expiration dates ranging from 2032 to 2033, while our pending patent applications, if granted, would have expiration dates ranging from 2034 to 2043.
 Furthermore, the patent protections we have been granted may not be broad enough to prevent competitors from producing products similar to ours.

 Cyber Security - Risk 1